Contact Us

 The senior Grand Prix is a series of invitational competitions for mid- to high-ranking senior skaters.
 They were first held in 1995 and generally take place from late October to late November each year.
 Each skater/team can compete in up to two events.
 (In the past, skaters have participated in up to three Grand Prix events.)
 Skaters are eligible for the Grand Prix based on their results at the previous World Championships, season’s best scores from the previous and current season, and world standing.
 Each hosting federation invites eligible skaters to compete at their event.
 Since eligiblity for the Grand Prix does not depend on nationality, there can be a large number of skaters from a single country competing on the Grand Prix, but each individual Grand Prix event can only have up to 3 skaters from the same country in each discipline.

-After all of the Grand Prix events are complete, the top 6 skaters/teams in each discipline advance to the Grand Prix Final.
+Core host countries for the senior Grand Prix include USA, Canada, France, Japan, and China.
+(Russia has been banned since 2022 and has been replaced by other hosts, primarily Finland.)
+When all of the Grand Prix events are complete, the top 6 skaters/teams in each discipline advance to the Grand Prix Final.
 To learn more about the qualification process for the Final, see this guide.
 The combined Junior and Senior Grand Prix Final takes place in a different country each year, usually at the beginning of December.

 NATIONAL CHAMPIONSHIPS: